WHAT IS MERLOT?

 From humble beginnings to a top contender, Merlot has seen significant growth in a relatively short lifespan, becoming a red that's favoured across the globe.
-It's another French varietal that's being championed in Australia with local winemakers applying a unique spin, and the results are frequently delicious.
+In fact, it’s the second most planted grape in the world behind the juggernaut that is Cabernet Sauvignon.

 Shop Merlot Wine

 Merlot produces wines of diverse style.
 It’s typically less powerful than bold reds such as Shiraz and Cabernet Sauvignon and has flavours black cherry, raspberry, plum, cedar and milk chocolate.

 Cool to moderate climates suit Merlot best, but it is planted in nearly every wine region in Australia.

 To match the moderate density tannins, go for slow-cooked or rustic style dishes like pasta, Mediterranean fare, tapas and tomato-based dishes.

 With its medium tannin and acidity, Merlot is more of an early-drinking wine and can be cellared for up to five years.

 Australian Merlot is considered medium-bodied with medium tannins and is usually about 13% to 15% alcohol.